 FYI, BIN Primer is also very effective at blocking water-stains from bleeding through your finish.

-If you're located in the Greater Tampa, Florida area and would like some assistance with painting over smoke, soot, or nicotine stains on your walls/ceilings please give us a call at 813-570-8800, visit our 'Contact Us' page, or click on the button below to have us contact you.
+If you're located in the Greater Tampa, Florida or Pittsburgh, Pennsylvania area and would like some assistance with painting over smoke, soot, or nicotine stains on your walls/ceilings please give us a call at 813-570-8800, visit our 'Contact Us' page, or click on the button below to have us contact you.